Emmanuel Kundé

-Emmanuel Jérôme Kundé (born 15 July 1956) is a Cameroonian former professional footballer who played as a defender.
+Emmanuel Jérôme Kundé (15 July 1956 – 16 May 2025) was a Cameroonian professional footballer who played as a defender.
 He spent the majority of his professional career playing for Canon Yaoundé.
-He was also a member of the Cameroon national team at the World Cups of 1982 and 1990, and won the 1984 and 1988 African Nations Cups.
+He was also a member of the Cameroon national team at the World Cups of 1982 and 1990 and won the 1984 and 1988 African Nations Cups.

 Kundé scored the winning goal in the 1988 African Nations Cup final against Nigeria with a penalty kick.
 Two years later, in the 1990 World Cup quarterfinal match against England, he scored to equalize the score 1–1, again via a penalty kick.
 He also took part in 1992 African Nations Cup while playing for Olympic Mvolyé.